Nsharma96/FullStack/README.md

 ### Run The tool
-- To See the output of reporting tool type.
+- To See the output of tool type.
 ```
 $ python3 Ml.py
 ```